 Tonga

-Tonga is a Polynesian kingdom of 176 South Pacific Islands (36 of which are inhabited) that lies to the south of Samoa, southeast of Fiji and northeast of New Zealand; with a population of 104,494 people (World Bank, 2019).
-The islands are divided into four main groups – Tongatapu, Ha'apai and Vava'u and the Niuas.
+Tonga is a Polynesian kingdom of over 170 South Pacific Islands, 36 of which are inhabited, with a population of 107,773.[1]
 The country is predominantly rural, with around 25% of the population living in urban areas.
+Tonga is a constitutional monarchy and has maintained independence from colonial powers.

 A young Tongan girl smiles at the camera